 From 2015 the sponsor added prize money for the top three finishers (£30, £20 and £10).

-And as a separate issue, he has added an extra prize (originally £20, but from 2019 £25) -- the Handicap Trophy Side Pool Grand Prix -- for the player entering the furthest progression side pool with the best record over the season, using the same scoring system as the main prize and with a player's five best points totals (having entered that pool) deciding.
+And as a separate issue, he has added an extra prize (originally £20, but from 2019 £25) -- the Handicap Trophy Side Pool Grand Prix -- for the player entering either or both of the furthest progression side pools with the best record over the season, using the same scoring system as the main prize and with a player's six best points totals (having entered that pool) deciding.

 Points awarded in the 2005 version, both in the OGP and IGP and in the Handicap Trophy were as follows:

 |O G P and I G P POINTS AWARDED|